mozilla/addon-sdk/static-files/md/dev-guide/troubleshooting.md

-If you're having trouble getting the Jetpack SDK up and running, don't panic!
+If you're having trouble getting the Add-on SDK up and running, don't panic!
 The SDK is an alpha-stage project under active development, so there are bound to be some rough edges.